 My training background has been with Bristol University and Severn Talking Therapy, I hold an Advanced Diploma in Relational Supervision and offer supervision either on a 1:1 or group basis for people in private practice, in the caring professions and in an organisational setting.
 I provide supervision for a variety of organisations in Bristol including Women’s Aid, and Oasis-Talk.

-I have previously been the services manager a low-cost therapy centre in Bristol providing long-term counselling for people who struggle with addiction.
+I have previously been the services manager of The SWAN Project; a low-cost therapy centre in Bristol providing long-term counselling for people who struggle with addiction.
 I managed around 60 therapists at different points in their counselling training, provided supervision and co-facilitated the in-house addiction specific training for the volunteer counsellors and psychotherapists.

 I am now a lecturer for a local college teaching counselling skills, and manage the business development of Red Horse Foundation an equine assisted therapy provider in Gloucestershire where I deliver equine assisted therapy and supervision.